Salmon Wallet App

 Open source is non-negotiable

 Closed code is a trust tax.
-Open source is the only way to eliminate hidden power, backdoors, and asymmetric control.
+Most wallets solve custody, but not control.
+Open source is the only way to eliminate hidden power, backdoors, and asymmetric control at the wallet layer.
 If you can't verify it, you don't own it.

 Decentralization without transparency is theater.

 You don't decentralize power by saying it — you do it by exposing the rules.
 Open code is the social contract of crypto.
-Everything else is narrative.
+Without transparency, users may hold keys while still depending on closed systems that shape access, integrations, and distribution.

 Security improves in public